 Even if you have an HDMI 2.1 source device, like the PlayStation 5, you can still use your old TV or receiver to play games in 4K at 60 frames per second.
 You only need the increased bandwidth if you’re going to use it.

 Older devices and cards, like the Xbox One X, PlayStation 4 Pro, and NVIDIA’s 20 series, are limited to HDMI 2.0b, so you’ll get no benefits from a faster cable.
 This is why you shouldn’t buy expensive HDMI cables unless you have a clear reason to do so.

 Most devices that include HDMI 2.1 capabilities come with a compatible high-speed cable in the box.
 This includes both the Xbox Series X and the PlayStation 5, both of which can output 4K at 120Hz.
 You won’t get any better performance by swapping out this cable for an aftermarket product.

 You’d only want to replace this cable if you need a longer run, if it’s damaged, or if you’re plugging your source device into a receiver, and thus, need another cable to connect the receiver to the TV.

 The Xbox Series X, PlayStation 5, and NVIDIA’s 30 Series graphics cards were the first HDMI 2.1 devices to hit the market.
-Only a handful of TVs released in 2019-20 have ports that support it.
+Only a handful of TVs released over the last couple of years have ports that support it.

 However, the new specification was designed in response to the first wave of 8K-capable TVs and devices, most of which are still years away from mainstream adoption.
 You’ll see a lot more HDMI 2.1 devices and accessories (including cables) hitting the market in the years to come.